QUOTES-Russia invades Ukraine: Political, military leaders' reactions | Politics

 "We have no plans to send NATO troops in Ukraine.
 What we do is defensive."
 U.S PRESIDENT JOE BIDEN

-"President Putin has chosen a premeditated war that will bring a catastrophic loss of life and human suffering...
-"I will be meeting with the leaders of the G7, and the United States and our allies and partners will be imposing severe sanctions on Russia."
+"President Putin has chosen a premeditated war that will bring a catastrophic loss of life and human suffering."
+The U.S. president said Washington would also coordinate with NATO allies "to ensure a strong, united response that deters any aggression against the alliance."

 EUROPEAN COMMISSION PRESIDENT URSULA VON DER LEYEN "President Putin is responsible for bringing war back to Europe...